inmagik/django-search-views/docs/docs/index.md

 - pagination
 - set filtering operators
 - set fixed filters
-- pass in lists as fiters
+- pass in lists as filters

 ## A quick example.